 The candidates should verify their eligibility before applying for the UPSC NDA exam.
 The Eligibility condition has different parameters like citizenship, age, qualification etc.

 A candidate must either be:

-a person of Indian origin who has migrated from Pakistan, Burma, Sri Lanka and East African Countries of Kenya, Uganda, the United Republic of Tanzania, Zambia, Malawi, Zaire, and Ethiopia or Vietnam with the intention of permanent settlement.
+- a person of Indian origin who has migrated from Sri Lanka, Burma, Pakistan and East African Countries of Malawi, Zaire, Uganda, the United Republic of Tanzania, Kenya, Zambia and Ethiopia or Vietnam with the intention of permanent settlement.

-Gender: Only male candidates are eligible to register for the exam.
+Gender: Only male candidates are eligible for the UPSC NDA Exam.

-Documents: These certificates are required to be submitted only after the declaration of the result of the written examination.
-No other document relating to age like horoscopes, affidavits, birth extracts from Municipal Corporation, service records and the like will be accepted.
+Documents: These certificates are only required and will be checked during the time of SSB Interview which is after clearing the written exam.
+No other document from the mentioned above ones relating to age like horoscopes, affidavits, birth extracts from Municipal Corporation, service records and the like will be accepted.

 For Air Force and Naval Wings of National Defence Academy and for the 10+2 Cadet Entry Scheme at the Indian Naval Academy:

-Candidates who are appearing for 10+2 in School Education or equivalent can also apply for this examination.
+Candidates who are appearing for 10+2 in School Education or equivalent are also eligible for the exam.

-Note: Candidates who qualify the SSB interview but could not produce Matriculation/10+2 or equivalent certificate in original should forward self-attested Photocopies to the following address:
+Note: Candidates who qualify the SSB interview but are not able to produce Matriculation/10+2 or equivalent certificate in original at the centre should forward self-attested Photocopies to the following address: